Versatile Video Representation via Feed-Forward 2D Gaussian Splatting Tokenization: Conclusion

 \section{Conclusion}

-We introduced GVT, a GS-based video tokenizer leveraging STGE and GSP to produce compact, semantically rich representations.
-By modeling video with 2DGS tokens generated in a feed-forward manner, it preserves spatial and temporal versatility while achieving state-of-the-art reconstruction performance.
-This work underscores the effectiveness of GS-based latent representations as a potential direction for efficient video tokenization and facilitates future research in both video tokenization and Gaussian Splatting.
+In this work, we introduced GVT, a 2DGS-based video representation method that exploits 2DGS to learn compact and semantically rich video representations.
+By representing videos with 2DGS generated in a feed-forward manner, GVT preserves both spatial and temporal versatility, resulting in state-of-the-art reconstruction and compression performance, as well as competitive action recognition and generation performance.
+Overall, this work highlights the effectiveness of Gaussian Splatting-based latent representations as a promising direction for efficient video representation and facilitates future research in video representation and Gaussian Splatting.

-\textbf{Limitation and Future Works.} The absence of large pre-trained models and alignment methods for 2DGS currently limits the use of GVT in tasks such as text-to-video.
-In future work, we plan to develop such methods and explore the efficient integration, thereby extending GVT’s applicability to enable the next-generation video foundation models.
+\textbf{Limitations and Future Works.} This study is currently restricted to unconditional video generation, and its performance still lags behind state-of-the-art methods due to the absence of pre-trained multimodal models and the inherent properties of 2DGS.
+Our generation result should be viewed as preliminary evidence that GVT tokens can support generative modeling.
+In the future work, we plan to develop effective alignment methods for video-based 2DGS pipelines to support more advanced conditional video generation tasks, such as text-to-video, thereby broadening their applicability to next-generation video foundation models.

+\begin{acks} This work is supported in part by the Research Grants Council (RGC) of the Hong Kong SAR under the General Research Fund (17203023), the Collaborative Research Fund (C5052-23G), and the NSFC/RGC Collaborative Research Scheme (CRS\_HKU703/24).
+The research work described in this paper was conducted in the JC STEM Lab of Multimedia and Machine Learning funded by The Hong Kong Jockey Club Charities Trust. \end{acks}